List of Stateside Puerto Rican communities: Puerto Ricans in the Northeast

-The Northeastern United States is home to 2.5 million Puerto Ricans, comprising 53% of the Stateside Puerto Rican population nationwide.
+The Northeastern United States is home to 2.58 million Puerto Ricans, comprising 47% of the Stateside Puerto Rican population nationwide.
 Lower New England and the NY-NJ-PA area hold the majority of the region's Puerto Rican population.
 Combined, the New England states are home to over 600,000 Puerto Ricans, with the vast majority in the Lower portion of New England, having a very high concentration of Puerto Ricans.

 New York

-New York City has the largest population of Puerto Ricans in the country outside Puerto Rico itself, followed by Philadelphia.
-New York State has more Puerto Ricans than any other state, except for Florida.
-In New York, Puerto Rican populations are significant in New York City, Long Island, and the Hudson Valley, especially Yonkers and other areas throughout Westchester County, Binghamton, Newburgh, Middletown, Haverstraw, and the Albany-Schenectady-Troy area as well.
-There are also large Puerto Rican populations in the cities of Utica, Syracuse, Rochester, Buffalo, and Dunkirk in Western New York.
+New York City has the largest population of Puerto Ricans in the country outside Puerto Rico itself.
+Large numbers of Puerto Ricans live in all five boroughs and the borough of the Bronx has the largest number of Puerto Ricans of any U.S. county.
+Historically, New York City was the center of the Stateside Puerto Rican community.
+In New York, Puerto Rican populations are significant in New York City, Long Island, and the Hudson Valley, especially Yonkers and other areas throughout Westchester County, Binghamton, Amsterdam, Kingston, Newburgh, Middletown, Haverstraw, and the Albany-Schenectady-Troy area as well.
+There are also large Puerto Rican populations in the cities of Utica, Rome, Syracuse, Geneva, Rochester, Buffalo, and Dunkirk in Western New York.

 Pennsylvania

-In Pennsylvania, one-third of Puerto Ricans reside in Philadelphia.
+In Pennsylvania, one-quarter of Puerto Ricans reside in Philadelphia.
 However, Puerto Ricans are more concentrated in South Central Pennsylvania and the Lehigh Valley.
 This area, extending from Harrisburg to the New Jersey border is home to almost half of Puerto Ricans statewide.
-Cities along this stretch include York, Harrisburg, Lancaster, Lebanon, Reading, Allentown, Bethlehem, and Easton.
-There is also a smaller Puerto Rican presence in towns such as Chester, Coatesville, Pottstown, and Norristown, as well as other areas in the Philadelphia Metro Area, especially Montgomery County and Delaware County.
-Though, the bulk of Pennsylvania's Puerto Rican population is in the southeastern section of the state, Hazleton, the Scranton-Wilkes Barre area, and the Poconos in northeastern Pennsylvania, as well as the Pittsburgh area, New Castle, and Erie in western Pennsylvania also have sizeable Puerto Rican populations present.
+Cities along this stretch include York, Harrisburg, Lancaster, Lebanon, Reading, Fullerton, Allentown, Bethlehem, and Easton.
+There is also a smaller Puerto Rican presence in towns such as Chester, Coatesville, West Chester, Pottstown, Norristown, Bristol, and Levittown, as well as other areas in the Philadelphia metro area.

+Though, the bulk of Pennsylvania's Puerto Rican population is in the southeastern section of the state, other areas including the Scranton-Wilkes Barre-Hazleton area and the Poconos in northeastern Pennsylvania, as well as the Pittsburgh area, New Castle, and Erie in western Pennsylvania also have sizeable Puerto Rican populations present.

 New Jersey

 In New Jersey, a slight majority of Puerto Ricans are located in North Jersey.
-Cities with significant populations include Newark, Jersey City, Paterson, Passaic, Perth Amboy, and Elizabeth.
+Cities with significant populations include Newark, Jersey City, Paterson, Passaic, North Bergen, Union City Bayonne, Perth Amboy, Dover, Carteret, and Elizabeth.
 The remaining portion is in South Jersey, including cities like Trenton, Camden, Pennsauken, Vineland, Millville, Pleasantville, and Atlantic City.

 Connecticut

-Connecticut has the highest concentration of Puerto Ricans of any state by percentage and has large Puerto Rican populations throughout the state, with the largest in Hartford, East Hartford, Bridgeport, New Haven, Meriden, Waterbury, New Britain, New London, Windham, Norwich, and Willimantic.
+Connecticut has the highest concentration of Puerto Ricans of any state by percentage and has large Puerto Rican populations throughout the state, with the largest in Hartford, East Hartford, Bridgeport, New Haven, Meriden, Waterbury, Bristol, Ansonia, Derby, Manchester, New Britain, New London, Windham, Norwich, and Willimantic.
 Though, half of the Puerto Rican population in the New England area is situated along the Interstate-91 corridor, extending from New Haven in Connecticut to Holyoke in Massachusetts.